 Deal Ends Soon

-So you’ve optimised the site architecture pretty well, but what about the category and products pages on your site.
+So you’ve optimised the site architecture pretty well, but what about the category and product pages on your site?
 As far as the traffic and sales are concerned, these two types of pages on the website are crucial.

 Let’s say your eCommerce store ranks for its primary keyword jogging shoes.
 However, someone looking up a long-tail keyword like jogging shoe size 9 is more likely to convert than someone looking up the primary keyword jogging shoes.
 You get the idea right?
 Likewise, there are on-page elements of your website you can optimise to improve organic traffic and sales.

 Let’s get started by showing you some keyword optimisation techniques.
 A well-optimised eCommerce landing page comprises these three elements:

 Okay, now let’s dive into the details of what makes an eCommerce page click